Metadata Editor

 Multi-Source Environment Management

-The hierarchical filtering system makes it easy to work across complex data environments:
+The hierarchical filtering system makes it easy to work across complex data environments.

-Example Scenario: You need to tag all tables in specific schemas across multiple Snowflake databases.
+You need to tag all tables in specific schemas across multiple Snowflake databases.

 - Select your Snowflake source first